Xenonesis/DocMagic/Code_of_Conduct.md

 🧭 Where This Applies

-This Code of Conduct applies across all DocMagic spaces:
+This Code of Conduct applies across all docverse spaces:
-- DocMagic Platform and Documentation
+- docverse Platform and Documentation
 - GitHub repositories and issue discussions
 - Community channels (Discord)
 - Online workshops, webinars, and official events